Portrait of Ludwig von Mises

 01

-Articulated that without private ownership of the means of production and a functioning market price system, a socialist economy cannot rationally allocate resources and will inevitably lead to economic chaos.
+This framework posits that without private ownership of the means of production and the resulting price system, a socialist economy cannot rationally allocate resources because it lacks the necessary information to determine the relative scarcity and value of goods and services.

 02